Sagarmishra-C30/Hangman/README.md

 7. If you guess the entire word correctly, you win the game.
 8. If you run out of lives before guessing the word, you lose the game.
 9. You will have 15 sec per guess.
 If u guess a letter after 15 sec expires, u will lose 1 life.
-10. A single round of game lasts 2 min, if u take any longer to guess, u lose.
+10. Based on difficulty, a single round of game can lasts 1.5 - 3 min, if u take any longer to guess, u lose.
+	- easy : 3 minutes
+	- normal : 2 minutes
+	- hard : 1 min 30 sec
 9. After the game ends, you will be asked if you want to play again.

 ## Scoring